Monopond/fax-api/README.md

 One or more of the arguments passed in the request were invalid.
 Each element that failed validation is included in the fault details along with the reason for failure.
 ###DocumentContentTypeNotFoundException
 There was an error while decoding the document provided; we were unable to determine its content type.
-###DocumentRefAlreadyExistsException
-There is already a document on your account with this DocumentRef.
-###DocumentContentTypeNotFoundException
-Content type could not be found for the document.
 ###NoMessagesFoundException
 Based on the references sent in the request no messages could be found that match the criteria.
 ###InternalServerException